These garden patio ideas are aimed at anyone who wants to create the perfect living or dining space outdoors.

 If yours is a sheltered or enclosed patio, you have the opportunity to treat the space as you would a room indoors.
 In this case, a focal point will be beneficial to your outdoor room – whether a fireplace, as shown here, or a brightly painted wall.

-If you do choose the fireplace option, furnish it with plants and candles to create a truly characterful space.
+If you do choose from an array of outdoor fireplace ideas, furnish the rest of the patio with plants and candles to create a truly characterful space.

 How can I make my patio look nice?